-Open authorisation (OAuth) is an authorisation process.
+Open authorization (OAuth) is an authorization process.
 Use it to jump from one service to another without tapping in a new username and password.
 If you're logged into Google and used those credentials for Hootsuite, you've used OAuth.

 How Does SAML Work?

 SAML is an open standard that verifies identity and offers authentication.
 In a typical office environment, an employee must log on to gain access to any part of the company's inner functions.